k0kubun/mjit-test/README.md

 # mjit-test

-This repository runs `make test-all RUN_OPTS="--jit-wait --jit-min-calls=5"` of Ruby repository by Travis's daily cron.
+NOTE: This CI functionality is merged to official Ruby repository now.

 ## Status